medzin/beam-postgres/README.md

 ## Features

-- `ReadAllFromPostgres` and `WriteToPostgres` transforms
+- `ReadAllFromPostgres`, `ReadFromPostgres`` and `WriteToPostgres` transforms
 - Records can be mapped to tuples, dictionaries or dataclasses
-- Writes are in configurable batches
+- Reads and writes are in configurable batches

 ## Usage